pedeli123/greyhawk/README.md

 <br><em>(your map should now be up and running on your published Github page)</em>

-## HELPFUL HINTS **using the map
+# HELPFUL HINTS
-MAP COORDINATES
+## MAP COORDINATES
-<br>Double click on a map position to get Latitude & Longitude (to insert as coordinates into the Google Sheet)
+Double click on a map position to get Latitude & Longitude (to insert as coordinates into the Google Sheet)

-REFERENCING CONTENT [either GOOGLE SHEET or CSV method]
+## REFERENCING CONTENT [either GOOGLE SHEET or CSV method]
-<br>You can edit/host your Content references EITHER in a linked Google Sheet (as I've done) OR in a CSV file (stored in the local "data" folder). [see README instructions at [<a href="https://github.com/HandsOnDataViz/leaflet-point-map-sidebar">leaflet-point-map-sidebar</a> for more granular instructions on both methodologies]
+You can edit/host your Content references EITHER in a linked Google Sheet (as I've done) OR in a CSV file (stored in the local "data" folder). [see README instructions at <a href="https://github.com/HandsOnDataViz/leaflet-point-map-sidebar">leaflet-point-map-sidebar</a> for more granular instructions on both methods]

+# **BELOW STILL UNDER CONSTRUCTON**

 Copy and paste the published URL into the `dataLocation` variable in the `settings.js` file as shown below.
 Make sure that the long link ends in: `.../pub?gid=0&single=true&output=csv`